Exploring alternatives to ad tracking in iOS

 • In Settings, Mail, switch on Mail Privacy Protection.
 That stops invisible pixels from confirming you opened emails.

-• In Settings, Privacy & Security, Advertising, turn on Limit Ad Tracking if present and reset your Advertising Identifier now and then.
+• In Settings, Privacy & Security, Advertising, turn on Limit Ad Tracking if it is there and reset your Advertising Identifier from time to time.

-• Settings, General, Background App Refresh: disable for apps that do not need to run in the background.
-Fewer background checks means fewer data points for profiling.
+• Settings, General, Background App Refresh: turn it off for apps that do not need background access.
+Fewer background checks means fewer chances to feed a profile.

-• After each set of changes, force close an app and reopen it.
-If it still shows a tracking prompt, deny it.
+• After each set of changes, force close an app and open it again.
+If it still asks for tracking permission, deny it.

-• Return to Settings > Privacy & Security > Tracking to confirm the app no longer has permission.
+• Go back to Settings > Privacy & Security > Tracking and confirm the app no longer has permission.

-If ATT becomes limited in the EU, ads and measurement will adapt.
-You can adapt faster by using a mix of technical controls and privacy-aware services.
-I list concrete tools and trade-offs.
+If ATT gets weaker in the EU, ads and measurement will move around it.
+You can do the same by using a mix of device controls and privacy-aware services.

 Device and network-level blockers

-• Pi-hole or AdGuard Home on a small server at home: blocks known ad and tracker domains across every device on your network.
-I run Pi-hole on a Raspberry Pi; it cuts tracking calls and improves browsing speed.
-Expect false positives; whitelist essential domains.
+• Pi-hole or AdGuard Home on a small server at home blocks known ad and tracker domains across the whole network.
+I run Pi-hole on a Raspberry Pi; it cuts tracking calls and does speed things up a bit.
+Expect false positives and whitelist the sites that break.

-• DNS-over-HTTPS or DNS-over-TLS via a privacy DNS provider reduces DNS eavesdropping.
-Use Cloudflare’s 1.1.1.1 or nextDNS with custom block lists.
+• DNS-over-HTTPS or DNS-over-TLS through a privacy DNS provider reduces DNS eavesdropping.
+Cloudflare’s 1.1.1.1 or nextDNS with custom block lists are both sensible options.

 Browser and app choices

 • Use a privacy-first browser for sensitive browsing.
 Firefox and Brave are practical on iPhone.
-Brave blocks many trackers by default.
+Brave blocks a lot of trackers by default.

-• Use content blockers in Safari such as uBlock Origin (via the iOS content-blocking extension) for granular control.
+• Use content blockers in Safari, such as uBlock Origin through the iOS content-blocking extension, if you want more control.

-• Advertisers move to aggregated or device-level systems such as Apple’s SKAdNetwork and other server-side aggregated measurement.
+• Advertisers have moved to aggregated or device-level systems such as Apple’s SKAdNetwork and other server-side aggregated measurement.
 That reduces per-person tracking but still allows campaign measurement.
-There is no perfect opt-out here, but reducing signals and blocking third-party calls lowers your fingerprintability.
+There is no clean opt-out here; the best you can do is reduce signals and block third-party calls.

 • Replace apps that ask for broad tracking with lighter alternatives.
-For example, use a dedicated news or weather app that does not include large ad SDKs.
-Check app privacy labels in the App Store before installing.
+A dedicated news or weather app without a pile of ad SDKs is usually less noisy.
+Check App Store privacy labels before installing.

-• The UK follows data protection rules derived from GDPR and enforces them through the Information Commissioner’s Office (ICO).
-That means consent must be informed and specific.
-Keep records of your personal privacy choices and audit apps that ask for broad permissions.
-If an app claims lawful basis without consent, treat that as a red flag and report it to the ICO.
+• The UK still works from GDPR-derived data protection rules and the Information Commissioner’s Office enforces them.
+Consent needs to be informed and specific.
+If an app claims a lawful basis without consent, treat that as a red flag and report it to the ICO if you need to.

-• Monthly sweep: open Settings > Privacy & Security and scan each section for new app access.
+• Monthly: open Settings > Privacy & Security and scan each section for new app access.

-• Quarterly: reset Advertising Identifier and rotate passwords for any accounts that link across services.
+• Quarterly: reset your Advertising Identifier and rotate passwords for accounts that tie services together.

 • Keep iOS updated.
-Apple patches privacy issues and rolls out settings changes in system updates.
+Apple does patch privacy issues and changes settings in system updates.

-• Blocking trackers reduces personalised ads but increases irrelevant ads or paywalls for some services.
-Private browsing and blocking can break some site features.
-Decide which apps or sites are worth the trade.
+• Blocking trackers cuts personalised ads, but it also brings more irrelevant ads or paywalls in some places.
+Private browsing and blocking can break site features.
+Pick the trade you can live with.

-• Turn off Allow Apps to Request to Track if you prefer no prompts.
+• Turn off Allow Apps to Request to Track if you do not want prompts.

 • Block cross-site tracking in Safari.